 As far as burgers go, this is yet another simple one.
 If the sun-dried tomatoes are packed in oil, make sure to drain them before combining it with the turkey.
 The ground turkey is already moist so you don’t even need a binder to hold the patties together.

 I usually grill my burgers but because it’s an indoor grill, the kitchen becomes extremely smokey.
 To avoid this, I just chose to cook the burgers in the oven, 350 for 10 minutes and finish by broiling for 1 minute.

-This is my second time making this burger; people raved about how delicious these were, influencing me to make them again.
+This is my second time making this burger; people raved about how delicious these were, asking me to make them again.
 The patties are incredibly juicy and moist with some tang from the sun-dried tomatoes.
 The tzatziki also gives a tartness and refreshing quality to the burger.
-I added sliced tomatoes as well.
 Healthy and delicious, what more can you ask for?